-These vanilla almond cereal puffs are a fun change up to your breakfast routine.
+These homemade vanilla almond cereal puffs are a fun change up to your breakfast routine.
 Ditch the store bought sugar laden cereal boxes for a healthier, gluten free option you can make at home!

 Growing up, we were a “normal” healthy house.
 Meaning, there was the occasional yodel or twinkie on the counter but school lunches were on whole wheat bread, a bologna and mayo sandwich was out of the question and fruit roll-ups were about as good as the snacks got.

 I happily grabbed that box off the shelf, we paid, loaded everything up into our baby blue Chevy Cavalier wagon and by some act of god, I was allowed to eat some in the car (my dad was a stickler about no eating in the car.
 Dirty his car or ruin his lawn and you’re as good as dead).

 10 minutes later, Golden Graham engorged, I puked in the car.

 No idea if it was the driving, the cereal, a stomach bug or what but I never argued for fun cereals again after that and besides the occasional Lucky Charm indulgence (who can resist those marshmallows?!), I honestly have no desire to eat them.

 3. Therefore I can eat an entire bowl and not feel bad that I just quadrupled the suggested serving amount (who the hell eats 1/2 a cup of cereal anyway?)

 So I made homemade cereal puffs and besides the part where it takes like 30 minutes to roll dough into grape sized balls, they rocked.

-- ½ cup almond flour
+- 1/2 cup almond flour

-- ¼ cup brown rice flour
+- 1/4 cup brown rice flour

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

 - 11/2 teaspoons vanilla extract

-- ½ teaspoon almond extract
+- 1/2 teaspoon almond extract

-- ¼ cup maple syrup
+- 1/4 cup maple syrup

 - 1 tablespoon plain yogurt

-- ½ tablespoon coconut oil
+- 1/2 tablespoon coconut oil

 - Preheat oven to 350 degrees.